 Among other things, the BIOS menu allows you to adjust the boot order.
-Boot order management differs for various BIOS versions, e.g. for AMI BIOS, AWARDBIOS, and brand-name hardware manufacturers.

 Computer BIOS allows booting operating systems not only from hard disks, but also from CD-ROMs, DVD-ROMs, and other devices.
 Changing the boot order may be required, for example, to make your rescue media (CD, DVD or USB stick) device the first booting device.